cubee-cb/linux-vr-compat/DENT-FEDORA43-WiVRn-Git.md

 - Steam: `dnf` package (i.e. not the flatpak)
     - Flatpak Steam *can* work, though I've had trouble with it myself.
 See: [LVRA Wiki > WiVRn > Steam Flatpak](https://lvra.gitlab.io/docs/fossvr/wivrn/#steam-flatpak).
     - All Launch Options should be combined with the ones specified by WiVRn.
-- Epic Store, GOG, and non-Steam games: Heroic Games Launcher (AppImage version)
 - Proton: [GE-Proton10-32](https://github.com/GloriousEggroll/proton-ge-custom/releases/tag/GE-Proton10-32) (Default for all games and launchers, unless otherwise specified)
-    - To install a custom Proton version, I typically use [ProtonUp-Qt](https://github.com/DavidoTek/ProtonUp-Qt) (in Flatpaks, look for `pupgui2`), though Heroic works too if you turn on "Download GE-Proton to Steam directory", then they can share installs.
+    - To install custom Proton versions, I typically use [ProtonUp-Qt](https://github.com/DavidoTek/ProtonUp-Qt) (in Flatpaks, look for `pupgui2`).
-    - For manual installation (such as for the [GE-RTSP variant](https://github.com/SpookySkeletons/proton-ge-rtsp)), place the tool's folder in `.steam/steam/compatibilitytools.d/`.
+    - For manual installation, place the tool's folder in `.steam/steam/compatibilitytools.d/`.
-- XR Stack (manually built; the release builds may lack some features I talk about here):
+- XR Stack (the release builds may lack some features I talk about, as I build these from source):
     - [WiVRn](https://github.com/WiVRn/WiVRn) - Monado-based OpenXR runtime and streamer for Standalone HMDs.
     - [xrizer](https://github.com/Supreeeme/xrizer) - OpenVR > OpenXR compatibility layer.
     - [WayVR](https://github.com/wlx-team/wayvr) - An overlay application that provides desktop views and playspace drag.
         - I have my Space Drag mapped to left/right stick click, with Space Reset mapped to double-clicking the left stick.
-This does conflict with some games; in this case you can set Playspace Multiplier to 0 in WayVR's Features settings.
+This does conflict with some games; in this case, using WayVR you can set WayVR > Features > Playspace Multiplier to 0.
-    - SteamVR is *not* installed, and in most cases shouldn't be as it can conflict with WiVRn.
+    - SteamVR is *not* installed, and shouldn't be (unless using WiVRn with Lighthouse devices), as it can conflict with WiVRn.

 ---